PeterRusznak/hashnode/ckn03n9ay081npvs1chpn9ft1.md

 ## Creating the Smart Contracts

 Start by creating a new directory called `contracts` and create a file inside the directory called `Instaclone.sol`.
+The language for smart contracts is  [solidity](https://solidity-by-example.org/).
+I believe that anyone with some javascript or maybe java knowledge can decipher the meaning of a simple contract.
+I am not saying that solidity _is_ java or javascript but I do say that if you have some years of javascript experience the transition to solidity should not be super bumpy.

-The file content should be the following:
+The file's content should be the following:

 ```
 pragma solidity ^0.7.0;